Cyfrin/Updraft/courses/security/3-first-audit/8-understanding-the-code/+page.md

 ### Understanding What the Codebase Is Supposed to Do

 Our client's documentation has let us know what the intended functionality of the protocol are.
-Namely: A user should be able to store and retreive their password, no one else should be able to see it.
+Namely: A user should be able to store and retrieve their password, no one else should be able to see it.

 Let's try to find this functionality within the code as we go through things line by line.